m-x-d/GZDoom-Builder/README.md

 - [Git builds at DRDTeam.org](http://devbuilds.drdteam.org/doombuilder2-gzdb/)

 **This fork:**
 - This fork was created for maintenance of seemingly discontinued official branch.
-[Alternate official thread](https://forum.zdoom.org/viewtopic.php?f=44&t=54957) can be found here.
+[Alternate official thread link](https://forum.zdoom.org/viewtopic.php?f=44&t=54957).

 More detailed info can be found in the **editor documentation** (Refmanual.chm)